ljpengelen/markdown-to-pdf/examples/cv.md

 Luc worked as an iOS developer on a native SDK that helps iOS developers to connect their apps to the Ingenico ePayments platform.
 In addition, he created a demo application to illustrate the use of the SDK and wrote its technical documentation.

-Objective-C, Cocoa Touch, AFNetworking, and SVProgressHUD {: .technologies}
+Objective-C, Cocoa Touch, AFNetworking, and SVProgressHUD.
+{: .technologies}

 ### Eindhoven University of Technology (TU/e) 2006 - 2014